 We have sourced products from foreign manufacturers for over thirty years, predominantly from Asia.
-Imported casegoods and upholstered furniture together accounted for approximately 72% of our net sales in fiscal 2023, 82% of our net sales in fiscal 2022 and 83% of our net sales in fiscal 2021.
+Imported casegoods and upholstered furniture together accounted for approximately 70% of our net sales in fiscal 2024, 72% of our net sales in fiscal 2023, and 82% of our net sales in fiscal 2022.

 Our imported furniture business is subject to inherent risks in importing products manufactured abroad, including, but not limited to, supply disruptions and delays due to a variety of reasons, including our foreign suppliers' factory capacities, factory shutdowns, and delays including those caused by the COVID-19 pandemic and possible similar health-related issues, much higher ocean freight costs, container and vessel space availability, currency exchange rate fluctuations, economic and political developments and instability, as well as the laws, policies and actions of foreign governments and the United States.
-These laws, policies and actions may include regulations affecting trade or the application of tariffs, much like the 25% tariff on certain goods imported into the United States from China, including almost all furniture and furniture components manufactured in China since fiscal 2019.
-In response to these tariffs, we began re-sourcing products from non-tariff countries, primarily Vietnam and reduced our Chinese imports to less than 10% of total imports by the end of fiscal 2023.
-Additionally, we are beginning to further diversify our sourcing footprint to include other countries, including Malaysia, Mexico and India.
+These laws, policies and actions may include regulations affecting trade or the application of tariffs.

 Because of the large number and diverse nature of the foreign suppliers from which we source our imported products, we have flexibility in the sourcing of products among any particular supplier or country.
-However, a disruption in our supply chain from a major supplier or from Vietnam or China in general, could significantly compromise our ability to fill customer orders for products manufactured at that factory or in that country.
+However, a disruption in our supply chain from a major supplier or from Vietnam in general, could significantly compromise our ability to fill customer orders for products manufactured at that factory or in that country.
 Supply disruptions and delays on selected items could occur for six months or longer.
-If we were to be unsuccessful in obtaining those products from other sources or at a comparable cost, a disruption in our supply chain from a major furniture supplier, or from Vietnam or China in general, could decrease our sales, earnings and liquidity.
-For example, in calendar 2021, the COVID-19 related lockdown at our suppliers in Vietnam and Malaysia, along with constrained container and steamship availability as well as congestion at U.S. ports, negatively impacted our shipments and inventory levels in early calendar 2022.
+If we were to be unsuccessful in obtaining those products from other sources or at a comparable cost, a disruption in our supply chain from a major furniture supplier, or from Vietnam in general, could decrease our sales, earnings and liquidity.

-Given the sourcing capacity available in Vietnam, China and other low-cost producing countries, we currently believe the risks from these potential supply disruptions are manageable in the long-term; however, we have limited insight into the extent to which our business could be further impacted by COVID-19 or other possible pandemics, and there are many unknowns including, how long we will be impacted, the severity of the impacts and the probability of a recurrence of COVID-19 or similar regional or global pandemics.
+Given the sourcing capacity available in Vietnam and other low-cost producing countries such as Mexico, Malaysia, and India, as well as our supply chain diversification efforts, we believe the risks from these potential supply disruptions are manageable in the long-term.
+However, our insight into the probability of a wide scale global or regional disruption or pandemic, like the recent COVID-19 pandemic, remains limited.
 See Item 1A, "Risk Factors" for additional information on our risks related to imported products.